 Ms. Aimé has been privileged to perform in several recitals at Weill Hall at Carnegie Hall; performances include "Meine Lippen," “C’en est donc fait” from La Fille du Régiment, “Csardas” from Die Fledermaus, and “Gretchen am Spinnrade” by Schubert.
 Ms. Aimé was also invited to perform at TedX Nashville in a presentation on music business following the success of her Carnegie Hall debut.
+Most recently, Ms. Aimé had the lead roles in two operettas for Concert Operetta Theatre in Philadelphia: Queen Maria in Der Seekadet and Titania in A Trip to Africa.

 Repertoire for Ms. Aimé also includes scenes performed on stage: Juliette in Roméo et Juliette, Violetta in La Traviata, Fiordiligi in Così fan tutte, Mimi in La bohème, Pamina in Die Zauberflöte and Leila in Les pêcheurs de perles.

 Summers have included both studying and performing: As a Gerdine Young Artist at Opera Theatre of St. Louis, Ms. Aimé covered the role of Denyce Graves’ child in Champion and performed in Il tabarro, Pagliacci, and The Kiss.
 At Academy of Vocal Arts’ Russian Workshop, she sang the role of Tchaikovsky’s Iolanta.
 As a concert artist at the Oberlin in Italy program, she performed 15 concerts across Tuscany, including the prestigious Tournabuoni in Florence.
 In addition, Ms. Aimé was asked to perform in an Italian film documentary while living abroad.
-Summer 2017 will include performances with Music Academy International in Italy performing the role of Noémie in Cendrillon and covering Pamina in Die Zauberflöte.
+Summer 2017 included performances with Music Academy International in Italy performing the role of Noémie in Cendrillon and covering Pamina in Die Zauberflöte.